ucfopen/Materia/admin/canvas-lti-setup.md

 ## Materia LTI Configuration Files ##

-The default configuration is in `/fuel/app/packages/modules/lti/config/lti.php`, and your environment's config would be `/fuel/app/packages/modules/lti/config/&lt;ENVIRONMENT&gt;/lti.php`.
+The default configuration is in `/fuel/app/packages/modules/lti/config/lti.php`, and your environment's config would be `/fuel/app/packages/modules/lti/config/<ENVIRONMENT>/lti.php` (Where `<ENVIRONMENT>` is a valid environment name)

 <aside>
 	Fuelphp uses environments to enable different configuration options in production or development.
 For more information view the <a href="http://fuelphp.com/docs/general/environments.html#/env_config">Fuelphp Documentation covering Environments</a>